 The evening bat (Nycticeius humeralis) is one of the most common types of bats.
 However, it is only found in the eastern half of the United States as they migrate south in winter.
 They typically roost in trees and shrubs near water sources.

 This species mainly eats moths, beetles, and other small insects like flies or mosquitoes.
-The evening types of bats in Nebraska have a long lifespan of 16 years on average and reach sexual maturity at two years old.
+The evening types of bats in Nebraska have an average lifespan of 16 years and reach sexual maturity at two years old.

 9. Townsend’s Big-eared Bat